PrefectHQ/prefect/docs/getting-started/installation.md

 See available release versions in the [Prefect Release Notes](https://github.com/PrefectHQ/prefect/blob/main/RELEASE-NOTES.md).

-See our [Contributing guide](/contributing/overview/) for instructions on installing Prefect for development and see the [section below](#installing_unreleased_code) to install directly from the `main` branch.
+See our [Contributing guide](/contributing/overview/) for instructions on installing Prefect for development.

-### Checking your installation
+## Check your installation

-To confirm that Prefect was installed correctly, run the command `prefect version` in your terminal.
+To confirm that Prefect was installed correctly, run:

 <div class="terminal">
 ```bash